vigimite/aqueducts/docs/schema_reference.md

 | **Additional properties** | [![Any type: allowed](https://img.shields.io/badge/Any%20type-allowed-green)](# "Additional Properties of any type are allowed.") |
 | **Defined in**            |                                                                                                                                   |

-**Description:** Columns that will be used to determine uniquness during merge operation Supported types: All primitive types and lists of primitive types
+**Description:** Columns that will be used to determine uniqueness during merge operation Supported types: All primitive types and lists of primitive types

 | One of(Option)                                               |
 | ------------------------------------------------------------ |